+'''

 dmSQL> CREATE COMMAND sc_student_insert AS INSERT INTO tb_student VALUES (1, ?, ?)

+'''

-To create stored commands for other DML statements:
+''' To create stored commands for other DML statements:

-''' dmSQL> CREATE COMMAND sc_student_select AS SELECT id,name FROM tb_student dmSQL> CREATE COMMAND sc_student_update AS UPDATE tb_student SET id = id+1 WHERE score > ? dmSQL> CREATE COMMAND sc_student_delete AS DELETE FROM tb_student WHERE score > ? '''
+dmSQL> CREATE COMMAND sc_student_select AS SELECT id,name FROM tb_student dmSQL> CREATE COMMAND sc_student_update AS UPDATE tb_student SET id = id+1 WHERE score > ?

+dmSQL> CREATE COMMAND sc_student_delete AS DELETE FROM tb student WHERE score > ? '''

 After creating a stored command, a user with permission can execute it directly using dmSQL or in an application program.
 If the stored command has input parameters, its value can be determined using parameter marks, constants, NULL, DEFAULT, or built-in functions (built-in functions can't have arguments), when executing the stored command.
-When a user executes a stored command, the number of input parameters should be equal to the number of input parameters in the stored command.
+When executing stored commands, the number of stored command input parameters should equal the number of input parameters.